 Additionally, some note apps also include the ability to add images, audio, even video, to your notes, and even share these directly with colleagues and working teams.

-Here we'll look at the best in note-taking apps currently available.
+Here, we'll look at the best note-taking apps currently available.

 No list of best note-taking apps is complete without Evernote, which is one of the oldest and most fully-featured.
 Evernote lets you create both simple and complex workflows using a combination of notebooks, notes and tags to keep everything organized.